pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 But back to SciPy, it was a rush to be back in the "classroom" at SciPy 2024!

-### A tutorial room full of eager learners and tech that worked
+### A pyOpenSci tutorial room full of eager learners and tech that worked

 Our workshop room was full of people eager to better understand Python packaging.
 We also had great helpers, and all the tech in the room just worked seamlessly.